oncody/civ-board-game-2010/README.md

 ### Potentially anytime abilities:
 * Great person cards
-  * If a player has at least one great person token matching the card’s type that is not blockaded, the card ability can be used.
-If a player does not have at least one great person token matching the card’s type that is not blockaded, then the card ability cannot be used for as long as the token is blockaded.
+    * Can only be used if a matching great person token is not blockaded
 * Culture cards
 * Technology card resource abilities
   * Limited to once per turn
 * Wonder cards
-  * Wonders are not immune to blockades either.
-While an enemy figure remains in the same square as a wonder’s marker, the special ability on the wonder’s card cannot be used and the culture produced by its marker cannot be collected.
+  * Cannot be used if the matching token is blockaded

 ### Start of Turn Phase
 * Advance first player token